 Freestylers are looking for the best places to try out new tricks.
 This usually involves resorts that have a snowpark and possibly a halfpipe.
 Dedicated freestylers will session the same rail, box or jump for hours at a time to constantly refine and improve their tricks.

-You might also find freestyle snowboarders around town, setting up jumps and attempting to ride man made features such as stair hand rails.
-But when there is fresh snow, most freestylers will be shredding the fresh snow with the freeriders.
+You might also find freestyle snowboarders around town, setting up jumps and attempting to ride man made features such as handrails on stairs.
+But when there is fresh snow, most freestylers will be shredding the pow with the freeriders.

 Freestyle vs freeride: Snowboarding lifestyle

 This is the section of the freestyle vs freeride guide where we start talking stereotypes….